-I was a high-carb eater for the vast majority of my life — I grew up eating rice, bread, and other highly refined carbs.
-I also loved anything sweet, including sugary fruit drinks, cinnamon rolls, and white chocolate.
-I was constantly feeling munchy and I snacked all the time.
-If I didn’t eat every two or three hours, my blood sugar would dip and I would feel start feeling shaky and sweaty.
+In college, I started getting symptoms of what I now know is reactive hypoglycemia.
+If I didn’t eat every two or three hours, I would start feeling shaky and sweaty.
 Nobody commented on my unhealthy diet or encouraged me to eat healthier because I have always been thin; people assumed that I was healthy because I was skinny.

-The first thing that I did was read The Obesity Code by Dr. Jason Fung.
-I found the book to be mind-blowing, and I was so excited about the things that I was learning that I would take long notes while reading the book.
+The second thing I did was read The Obesity Code by Dr. Jason Fung.
+I found the book to be mind-blowing, and I was so excited about the things I was learning that I would take long notes while reading the book.
 Every evening, I would use my notes to talk to Mr. Savory Tooth about what I read, and we would dissect everything together and come to our own conclusions based on the scientific findings presented in the book.